 The sinuses are small spaces inside the cheekbones and forehead that are filled with air and lined with mucous membrane.
-It is not known for sure why we have sinuses, but it is thought that they keep your nose from drying out; help improve the sound of your voice; and trap any dirt or bacteria that is breathed in.
+It is not known for sure why we have sinuses, but it is thought that they keep your nose from drying out; help improve the sound of your voice; and strengthen the immune system of the nose.

-Occasionally, the sinuses can become swollen and inflamed and the narrow drainage channels eventually block.
-This traps the air, and mucus builds up inside the sinuses, leading to discomfort and sometimes intense pain in the nose and across the cheeks and forehead.
-This condition is called sinusitis.
-If the condition is prolonged, lasting two to three weeks, then it is considered acute sinusitis.
+Sometimes, the sinuses can become swollen and inflamed and the narrow drainage channels can become blocked.
+This stops the sinuses draining, and mucus builds up inside the sinuses, leading to discomfort and sometimes intense pain in the nose and across the cheeks and forehead.
+This condition is called acute sinusitis.

 What causes acute sinusitis?

 Acute sinusitis typically develops as a result of a viral infection such as cold or ‘flu.
 This will cause a viral sinus infection; but if bacteria are present in the sinuses it can become a bacterial sinus infection.
 This is less common, but usually more severe.